matthewroot/root-readme/README.md

 ## Bugs & Quirks

 Like most humans, I come equipped with a handful of flaws and personality traits that you may find challenging.
 There are ways in which I try to control or compensate for each of these tendencies but I'm not always successful.
-My hope is that by being open about these aspects of my personality you will feel comfortable with calling them out if they become a problem for you.
+My hope is that by being open about these aspects of my personality you will feel comfortable calling them out if they become a problem for you.

 ### Direct and intense